paulbayer/Inventory_Scripts/README.md

 This script displays all instances in the specified account (by specifying the profile to run against).

 ### all_my_instances.sh
-This script displays all instances in all availabl accounts (by reading the credentials file and parsing the profiles to run against).
+This script displays all instances in all available accounts (by reading the credentials file and parsing the profiles to run against).